SquidDev/urn/docs/lib.io.init.md

 ```

 ## `(append-bytes! path data)`
-*Defined at lib/io/init.lisp:128:2*
+*Defined at lib/io/init.lisp:142:2*

 Appends the bytes (list of numbers) `DATA` to the file at `PATH`.

-Rreates a new file if it doesn't exist.
+Creates a new file if it doesn't exist.
 Returns true if it succeeded
 or false if it failed.

 ### Example